zC4sTr0/desafio-qrcapital/README.md

 For online games, the choose of which verification should be on front or back-end is a very important skill in order to create a secure app (the best security is the code).
-That's a knowledge that is true to any software (not only games) and that's the competence I want to show here: I'm capable of see when the software have inconsistent checks on frontend and when the backend should'nt trust the client.
+That's a knowledge that is true to any software (not only games) and that's the competence I want to show here: I'm capable of see when the software have inconsistent checks on frontend and when the backend shouldn't trust the client.